 Kakheti is not a place but a fairly large area where 50% of Georgia’s wine is produced.
 We expected to see vineyards everywhere, perhaps terraced, and from the landscape point of view, we were disappointed.
 The visits we made, however, were satisfactory, and we tasted many excellent wines.
 Tsinandali proved to be particularly popular with us adults.
 Our son was patient and if he didn’t like it, he didn’t let it out.
 Maybe he enjoyed seeing his mum a little sparkling (after only two glasses).

 What to see in Kakheti?
 In this corner of Georgia, you have to take the children to Napareuli and visit the Twins Wine Cellar Museum.
-They will be very happy to see the very, or the typical amphorae where the wine is left to rest for months and months.
+They will be very happy to see the very, or the typical amphorae.
+Where the wine is left to rest for months and months.
 Other than our barrels!
-Furthermore, in this stage of your trip to Georgia, you cannot miss a visit to the fortress of Gremi and the town of Sighnagi.
-They call it the city of love even though I don’t understand why – but I guess it’s because of the romantic walls of the fortress that surrounds it.
+Furthermore, in this stage of your trip to Georgia.
+You cannot miss a visit to the fortress of Gremi and the town of Signage.
+They call it the city of love even though I don’t understand why.
+But I guess it’s because of the romantic walls of the fortress.
+That surrounds it.